TheJambo/Steam-Profile-Picture-Bot/README.md

 ## Getting Started
 This script was written entirely in Unix Bash, and requires no additional libraries.

-### Prerequisities
+### Prerequisites
 * A working Linux installation.
 I used *Ubuntu 15.04 vivid* for developing, testing and debugging.
 * Some experience with websites and script debugging might help.

 ### Obtaining Steam cookies
 These are important to have, as the script does not implement logging into Steam on its own, and relies on pre-existing session cookies to be provided.
 There are several ways of obtaining Steam cookies.
-I'll be focusing on using Firefox, as I used this browser during testing.
+I will be focusing on using Firefox, as I used this browser during testing.
-For both of my described methods, you will first have to sucessfully log into steam in Firefox.
+For both of my described methods, you will first have to successfully  log into steam in Firefox.

 #### First method
 The first method is to export cookies from Firefox using the [Export Cookies](https://addons.mozilla.org/en-US/firefox/addon/export-cookies/) addon.
 From the exported cookies.txt file, find the following lines: